If you haven’t got a cycling holiday packing list, packing for a cycling trip can be a nightmare.

 - Plastic bags for storing things

 - Compression bags (useful for getting more into your bag and to separate clean and dirty clothes) (we like these)

 - Toilet paper (depends on accommodation) and tissues

 - Hand sanitiser gel (for these post-Covid times!)

 - Credit card

 - ATM/debit card.
 Tell your bank before you leave where you’re planning to go.
-If your card is used in certain countries they’ll cancel it because they assume fraud.
+If your card is used in certain countries, the issuer could cancel it because they might assume it’s fraud.

 - Passport or European ID card as required (with picture)

 - Proof of travel and (if relevant) health insurance